jbericat/ansible-workshop/doc/workshop_lab_part_1.md

 |Indent rainbow|oderwaty|Optional|
 |Material icon|Philipp Kief|Optional|

+### 2. Setting-ip the Git repository

-### 2. Create a python venv to run Ansible locally from the CLI
+### 2. Creating a python venv to run Ansible locally from the CLI

-Since on this PoC version we still don't integrate the so called Ansible Execution Environments, then we're g must first configure a python venv prior the  execution and then install the ansible packages, as well as the f5-bigip imperative modules collection for ansible.
+Since on this PoC version we still don't integrate the so called Ansible Execution Environments, then we're g must first configure a python venv **ON ALL THE ENVIRONMENTS** prior the execution and then install the ansible packages, as well as the f5-bigip imperative modules collection for ansible.

 ```bash
 python3 -m venv ansible_venv